-Now that you have installed an agent on a server, you could add it to up.time by using its host name.
+Now that you have installed an agent on a server, you could add it to Uptime Infrastructure Monitor by using its host name.
 However, in a more realistic deployment, you would likely be installing agents on many servers.
-In this scenario, using auto discovery can expedite the process if you tell up.time how to find all servers with an agent installed.
+In this scenario, using Auto Discovery can expedite the process if you tell Uptime Infrastructure Monitor how to find all servers with an agent installed.

-In the up.time Web interface, begin by clicking Config, then click Global Element Settings in the left pane.
-On this page are configuration fields that let you define properties of different metric collection methods, allowing you to auto discover large groups that share the same properties.
+In the Uptime Infrastructure Monitor Web interface, begin by clicking Config, then click Global Credentials Settings in the left pane.
+On this page are configuration fields that let you define properties of different metric collection methods, allowing you to automatically discover large groups that share the same properties.

-In the up time Agent Global Configuration section, click Edit Configuration.
+In the Uptime Agent Global Configuration section, click Edit Configuration on the far right.
 The port used to communicate with is 9998.
 By default, SSL is not enabled.